 Congregation: Light applause.

 Jones: (Moderates) And, that’s only the beginning.
 The whole book, the New Testament— This is the thing that will lead us back into slavery.
 It says, “Slaves, obey your masters.”
-It’s in the— in the second chapters, the New Testaments— Even the ancestry of Jesus is wrong.
+(Colossians 3:22, “Servants, obey in all things your masters according to the flesh; not with eyeservice, as menpleasers; but in singleness of heart, fearing God.”
+See also, Ephesians 6:5, Titus 2:9.)
+It’s in the— in the second chapters, the New Testaments— Even the ancestry of Jesus is wrong (Matthew 1:1-16 compared with Luke 3:23-34).
 That’s why you have to have a living oracle, someone to speak the truth— speak the truth for yourself.
 Say, I know as much truth as you do.
 Fine.
 If you do, go home.
 But you still better come back.
 Because a group must stand together.
 It takes group action.
 Reader’s Digest said it, Psychology Today said it, unless people get together in a group and stand up for each other, they’ll be rolled over by the oppressive forces that are taking away liberty.
 But I don’t know anyone else that has raised as many dead people as I have.
 How many have I— of your loved ones have I gotten out of jail again?
 How many have loved ones I’ve gotten out of jail?
 (Pause) Unless you can do that, you better stick with the old man up here, ‘cause this old man didn’t create you because he was lonely, he found you by that other sucker that created you, because he was lonely, and he’s been saving you from that mess that that other fellow created, and he will continue to save you, (tape edit?) could do what I would love to do for you, I’d give you peace, so you’d never have to have any more feeling of this old earth and its pain.
 (Pause) Shift yourself.
 (Clears throat) (Pause) I did not get to the question over there, I’m sorry.
 What was the question?
 (Pause) Shh.

 Elderly woman: Father, from what I observed yesterday morning, I—